 It’s bad enough that one of heroes that you used to rave to in the 90s passed away recently.
 ‘Firestarter’ was THE dance floor filler in my London days, although we amended the lyrics.
-One of the bunch of Marbella misfits that I partied with in London – we had all moved from the Coast en masse at the start of the decade – was from South America, not too far from the Amazon rainforests.
+One of the bunch of Marbella misfits that I partied with in London, a marriage based green card case-worker – we had all moved from the Coast en masse at the start of the decade – was from South America, not too far from the Amazon rainforests.
 We therefore found it hilarious to scream “He’s a blowpipe darter, twisted blowpipe darter” along to “Firestarter”.

 As the saying goes, you had to be there.

 One of the good things about being over a certain age, however, is that you don’t tend to attract the attention of the police.
 And I’ve been grateful to accept that and haven’t had run into any kind of official, at least ever since I last met a Johnson County Divorce attorney.
 As motorcycle riding teenagers in Marbella in the 80s, we were forever being stopped at police road blocks.
 Most feared were the Guardia Civil roadblocks.
 Remember, this was the old school Guardia, complete with their three-cornered hats, fond memories of Franco and casually slung sub-machine guns.
 They make the modern force look positively touchy feely.
 Needless to say they were not too impressed with young guiris, especially those with 80s hairstyles and no silencers on their motorbikes.
 The odd slap here and there taught me a lesson in life that I still adhere to – namely, ‘Don’t F**k with the Guardia Civil’.